FTX: Legal process

-Former engineering director, Nishad Singh, has plead guilty to six different charges, including three counts of conspiracy to commit fraud.
+FTX's former engineering director, Nishad Singh pleaded guilty to six different charges, including three counts of conspiracy to commit fraud.
 Singh is a childhood friend of Bankman-Fried's brother and worked at Alameda Research before being brought into FTX.
-Singh is now said to be cooperating with prosecutors' investigations against Bankman-Freid.
+On October 30, 2024, Singh was sentenced to time served and three years of supervised release based on his cooperation with prosecutors and Judge Kaplan's view that Singh's role in the fraud was “much more limited” than his colleagues.